testing-library/testing-library-docs/docs/dom-testing-library/cheatsheet.md

 - **waitForElement** (Promise) retry the function until it returns an element or an array of elements
-  - `findBy` and `findAllBy` queries are async and retry until either a timeout or if the query returns successfully; they wrap `waitForElement`.
+  - `findBy` and `findAllBy` queries are async and retry until either a timeout or if the query returns successfully; they wrap `waitForElement`
-- **waitForDomChange** (Promise) retry function each time the DOM is changed.
+- **waitForDomChange** (Promise) retry function each time the DOM is changed
-- **waitForElementToBeRemoved** (Promise) retry function until it no longer returns a DOM node.
+- **waitForElementToBeRemoved** (Promise) retry function until it no longer returns a DOM node

 > Remember to `await` or `.then()` the result of async functions in your tests!